-Pursue selective strategic acquisitions-As part of our strategy to expand our semiconductor product offerings and to maximize our market opportunities, we may acquire discrete, logic, analog or mixed-signal technologies, product lines or companies in order to enhance our portfolio and accelerate our new product offerings.
-During 2011, we announced an agreement to invest in Eris and acquired approximately 30% of the outstanding common stock.
-During 2012, we increased our ownership in Eris to approximately 51%.
-The business scope for Eris comprises Schottky Diodes, TVS Diodes, Zener Diodes, Bridge Diodes, Wafers, LEDs and the relevant devices.
+Pursue selective strategic acquisitions - As part of our strategy to expand our semiconductor product offerings and to maximize our market opportunities, we may acquire technologies, product lines or companies in order to enhance our product portfolio and accelerate our new product offerings.
+During 2011, we acquired approximately 30% of the outstanding common stock of Eris, and during 2012, we increased our ownership in Eris to approximately 51%.
+The product offering of Eris includes Schottky Diodes, TVS Diodes, Zener Diodes, Bridge Diodes, rectifiers and the relevant devices.
 Also in 2012, we completed the acquisition of Power Analog Microelectronics, Inc. ("PAM"), a provider of advanced analog and high-voltage power ICs, whose product portfolio includes Class D audio amplifiers, DC-DC converters and LED backlighting drivers.
-In 2013, we acquired BCD which, with its established presence in Asia and a particularly strong local market position in China, offers us an even greater penetration of the consumer, computing and communications markets.
-See "Risk Factors -Part of our growth strategy involves identifying and acquiring companies with complementary product lines or customers.
-We may be unable to identify suitable acquisition candidates or consummate desired acquisitions and, if we do make any acquisitions, we may be unable to successfully integrate any acquired companies with our operations, which could adversely affect our business, results of operations and financial condition " in Part I, Item 1A and Note 17 of "Notes to Consolidated Financial Statements" of this Annual Report for additional information.
+In 2013, we acquired BCD which, with its established manufacturing and sales presence in Asia and a particularly strong local market position in China, offers us an even greater penetration of the consumer electronics, computing and communications markets.
+See "Risk Factors - Part of our growth strategy involves identifying and acquiring companies with complementary product lines or customers.
+We may be unable to identify suitable acquisition candidates or consummate desired acquisitions and, if we do make any acquisitions, we may be unable to successfully integrate any acquired companies with our operations, which could adversely affect our business, operating results and financial condition" in Part I, Item 1A and Note 17 of "Notes to Consolidated Financial Statements" of this Annual Report for additional information.